MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-dossier-themes/manage-dossier-themes.md

 ---
-title: Manage dossier themes
+title: Manage dashboard themes
-description: A dossier theme is used to define dossier presentation styles.
-Once a theme is applied to a dossier, then all predefined formatting in the theme is applied to the target dossier.
-To create a theme object, make REST API calls to create a dossier theme instance and save it to metadata as a dossier theme object.
-Then the created theme object can be applied to dossier instances using specific REST APIs.
+description: A dashboard theme is used to define dashboard presentation styles.
+Once a theme is applied to a dashboard, then all predefined formatting in the theme is applied to the target dashboard.
+To create a theme object, make REST API calls to create a dashboard theme instance and save it to metadata as a dashboard theme object.
+Then the created theme object can be applied to dashboard instances using specific REST APIs.
 You can get the information of a theme object, in a lean json format that is also used in Report Services documents (RSD or RWD).
 ---

 :::tip